Going to college

 Step 2: Student banking – keeping your money under control

 Open a student account as soon as you can so you can keep track of your spending.

 When choosing a student current account, don’t be dazzled by freebies from banks.
 What you really need to look at are the fees and charges.
 Most banks offer fee-free banking to students, but this doesn’t cover overdraft or late payment fees, which can be expensive.
 If you think you’ll use this service, choose the account with the lowest fees.
-Check out our student current account cost comparison and compare student accounts from different banks.
+Check out our student current account Money Tool and compare student accounts from different banks.
 Always keep track of what’s in your account and make sure you have enough money to cover any direct debits or payments to avoid penalty charges.